 Courses are held throughout the year, with four main periods:

-Winter semester: 4-month course, from October to January (12 weeks of class)
+Fall semester: 4-month course, from September to December (12 weeks of class)

-Short winter session: 8-week course, from October to the end of November
+Short Fall session: 8-week course, from October to the end of November

 Spring semester: 4-month course, from February to May (12 weeks of class)